 7. What program do you use to edit your videos?

 8. Do you tell other people (friends, family) that you make these videos?

 9. What is the equipment that you want to buy to enhance the quality of your videos?

 10. How much time do you spend on YouTube every week?

 11. What is it that you love the most about YouTube?

 12. Who are your idols on YouTube?

-13. Where do you dream of achieving through YouTube?
+13. What do you dream of achieving through YouTube?